SantCineva/LeanMeter/README.md

 Everything is just ready to be flashed to the Pi Pico by just uploading everything to the microcontroller's root directory.
 All the external libraryes are included here.

-For the custom fonts I used https://github.com/peterhinch/micropython-font-to-py
+For the custom fonts I used https://github.com/peterhinch/micropython-font-to-py as should you in case you want to change the looks of it.